Delivering an immunisation service: Clinical competency assessment guide

 This course is conducted by AHCSA.

 For more information please contact AHCSA.
 Phone: 08 8273 7200 Email: firstname.lastname@example.org.

 The above online education courses are approved training programs in South Australia.
 For further information see Approvals for immunisation training programs and organisations delivering immunisation programs.

-Immunisation: a course for GPs is an accredited learning activity that has been designed to maintain and further develop general practitioners’ (GPs) knowledge and expertise in immunisation to enable them to competently deliver a high quality and safe immunisation service.
-This course is temporarily unavailable.
-Applications are currently in progress for accreditation by the RACGP and The Australian College of Rural and Remote Medicine for the 2020-22 triennium.
+Immunisation: a training course for GPs is an accredited learning activity that has been designed to maintain and further develop general practitioners’ (GPs) knowledge and expertise in immunisation to enable them to competently deliver a high quality and safe immunisation service.
+This course is a Royal Australian College of General Practitioners (RACGP) Accredited Activity for the RACGP CPD Program and an Australian College of Rural and Remote Medicine (ACRRM) PDP Accredited Activity for the 2020-22 triennium.

 The annual SA Vaccinology Update conference focuses on:

 More information is available from the Robinson Research Institute.